Golden Age of Jewish culture in Spain

-Historiography and nature of Golden Age
+Historiography

 Image of a cantor reading the Passover story in Al-Andalus, from the 14th century Haggadah of Barcelona.

 Having invaded southern Spain and coming to rule in a matter of seven years, Islamic rulers were confronted with many questions relating to the implementation of Islamic rule of a non-Islamic society.
 The coexistence of Muslims, Jews, and Christians Convivencia during this time is revered by many writers.
 Al-Andalus was a key center of Jewish life during the early Middle Ages.

-María Rosa Menocal, a specialist in Iberian literature at Yale University, claims that "tolerance was an inherent aspect of Andalusian society".
-Menocal's 2003 book, The Ornament of the World, argues that the Jewish dhimmis living under the Caliphate were allowed fewer rights than Muslims but were still better off than in the Christian parts of Europe.
-Jews from other parts of Europe made their way to al-Andalus, where in parallel to Christian sects regarded as heretical by Catholic Europe, they were not just tolerated, but where opportunities to practise faith and trades were open without restriction save for the prohibitions on proselytisation and, sometimes, on synagogue construction.
+María Rosa Menocal, a specialist in Iberian literature at Yale University, argues that "tolerance was an inherent aspect of Andalusian society".
+Jews were granted religious freedom but experienced prohibitions on proselytisation, displays of religious symbols, and on synagogue construction.
+Menocal argues that this created the conditions for tolerance and an improvement of Jewish civic and political status.

-Bernard Lewis takes issue with this view, calling it ahistorical and exaggerated.
-He argues that Islam traditionally did not offer equality or even pretend that it did and argues that it would have been both a "theological as well as a logical absurdity."
-However, he also states:

-Generally, the Jewish people were allowed to practice their religion and live according to the laws and scriptures of their community.
-Furthermore, the restrictions to which they were subject were social and symbolic rather than tangible and practical in character.
-That is to say, these regulations served to define the relationship between the two communities, and not to oppress the Jewish population.
+Bernard Lewis writes that Islam traditionally did not offer equality to Jews but allowed them to practice their religion and live according to their own laws.
+The restrictions Muslims imposed on Jews, Lewis writes, were symbolic rather than tangible, and were not aimed at oppressing Jews.

 Mark R. Cohen, Professor of Near Eastern Studies at Princeton University, in his Under Crescent and Cross, calls the idealized interfaith utopia a "myth" that was first promulgated by Jewish historians such as Heinrich Graetz in the 19th century as a rebuke to Christian countries for their treatment of Jews.
 This myth was met with the "counter-myth" of the "neo-lachrymose conception of Jewish-Arab history" by Bat Ye'or and others, which also "cannot be maintained in the light of historical reality".
 Cohen adds that the "Golden Age" myth has been used since the nineteenth century by Muslims who use it "as a weapon against Zionism and the State of Israel," in which the claims "soft-pedal the legal inferiority of the Jews and gloss over, or ignore, episodes of violence that call the harmony into question."